-Open Shutoff Valves to make Backflow Preventer Functional
+Open Shutoff Valves to Make Backflow Preventer Functional

-- 1. Slowly rotate shutoff valve #2 handle (A) to the open position.
-Stem exposed (B). - Slowly rotate shutoff valve #1 handle (C) to the open position.
+- 1. Slowly rotate shutoff valve #1 handle (A) to the open position.
+Stem exposed (B). - 2.
+As the valve fills with water air will be pushed through the test cocks.
+Once a steady flow of water is released from the test cocks close in order (2, 3 then 4.
+Test cock is closed when wrench flats on stem are perpendicular to water flow through test cock). - 3.
+Slowly rotate shutoff valve #2 handle (C) to the open position.
 Stem exposed (B).